ryanrolds/blog/k8s/README.md

 # K8s files

-> TODO move to Helm chart
+> These files were replaced by the Helm chart.
+See the `chart` directory.

 ```
 export ENV=test